changeworld/azure-docs.pl-pl/articles/automation/pre-post-scripts.md

  Barebones script for Update Management Pre/Post

 .DESCRIPTION
-  This script is intended to be run as a part of Update Management Pre/Post scripts.
+  This script is intended to be run as a part of Update Management pre/post-scripts.
   It requires a RunAs account.

 .PARAMETER SoftwareUpdateConfigurationRunContext